Noakhali Sadar Upazila: Transport

-Rail stations Maijdi, Maijdi Court, Harinarayanpur, and Noakhali are the last four on the branch line connecting Laksam and Noakhali.
+Rail stations Maijdee, Maijdee Court, Harinarayanpur, and Noakhali are the last four on the branch line connecting Laksam and Noakhali.
 In May 2015, they were served by one intercity and four mail trains a day.

 The town of Noakhali is the southern terminus of national highway N104, which connects to Feni, about 50 km away.

 Education

 Noakhali Science and Technology University, founded in 2006, is the only university.
 Noakhali Medical College, founded in 2008, is the only medical school.

-There are ten colleges in the upazila: Bandher Hat A. M. College, Bhulua Degree College, Char Matua College, Maijdee Public College, Major (Rtd) Abdul Mannan College, National Model College, Noakhali Government College (founded in 1963), Noakhali Government Women's College, Noakhali Model College, and Sonapur Degree College.
+There are ten colleges in the upazila: Bandher Hat A. M. College, Bhulua Degree College, Char Matua College, Maijdee Public College, Major (Rtd) Abdul Mannan College, National Model College, Noakhali Government College (est. 1963), Noakhali Government Women's College, Noakhali Model College, and Sonapur Degree College.

 According to Banglapedia, Noakhali Zilla School, founded in 1853, Brother Andre High School (1857), Ahmadia Model High School (1906), Arun Chandra High School (1914), Noakhali Government Girls' High School (1934), and Paura Kalyan High School (1940) are notable secondary schools.

 The madrasa education system includes two fazil and two kamil madrasas.